 The post-war general election of December 1918 is one of the most important events in Ireland’ modern history.
 Constitutional nationalism was swept away by the reborn republicanism of Sinn Féin in three of Ireland’s four provinces.
 It was not, however, an unvarnished triumph for the more radical Irish nationalism forged by Easter 1916 and the conscription crisis of 1918.
 The Unionist position in North-East Ulster was further entrenched, and the outlines of a future partitioned island became apparent from the electoral map.

 While the revolutionary outcomes of the election have dominated historical analysis, it was also the most democratic election seen in Ireland up to that point.
 For the first time all men could vote, as could most women over thirty years of age.
 The electorate swelled from 800,000 to two million voters, providing a unique opportunity for radical political change.

-To address these questions, we have assembled some of Ireland and Britain’s leading historians of the period.
+To address these questions, we assembled some of Ireland and Britain’s leading historians of the period.

-The conference speakers and talks will include: Dr Diane Urquhart; Ms Claire McGing; Dr Colin Reid; Dr Helga Woggon; Lord Bew; Professor Michael Laffan; Professor Fearghal McGarry and Dr Eamon Phoenix.
+The conference speakers and talks included: Dr Diane Urquhart; Ms Claire McGing; Dr Colin Reid; Dr Helga Woggon; Lord Bew; Professor Michael Laffan; Professor Fearghal McGarry and Dr Eamon Phoenix.
 Full programme available here.